SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

 ```

 This code parses the arguments we defined, returns an error code if it was unsuccessful, and writes
 the contents of the file specified by the path argument to the console.
+Note that error handling
+was omitted for simplicity, which because of how C++ file streams work means that it will silently
+fail if you e.g. specify a path that doesn't exist.

 So, let's build and run our application.
 For CMake, run the following from inside the "tutorial"
 directory.